 My father was 93 years old when he died in November of 2007.
 He had served in the American Army during World War II in Normandy and the Argonne Forest.
 His Army Division liberated the Buchenwald Camp.
 Afterward, he earned a master’s degree in social work and a law degree from The George Washington University.
 He then spent 42 years working as a child welfare social worker and lawyer.
 He was an impressive and humble man.

-Of all of his accomplishments, however, I know without a doubt that being an adoptive father to my sister and me was the most important part of his life.
+Of all of his accomplishments, however, I know without a doubt that being an adoptive father to my sister and I was the most important part of his life.

-Here are six ways to celebrate Father’s Day without a father and still feel joy:
+Here are ways to still celebrate Father’s Day without your dad:

 - Prepare a family meal and serve your father’s favorite foods.
 Set his place at the table and offer a toast to him.